-• Project 3 is entitled "Determination of Reasons for Distress in Burn-Injured Adults".
+CONCLUSIONS: Adult inpatients reported lower pain scores during passive ROM with VR distraction than without distraction.
+While virtual reality did not demonstrate a statistically significant increase in range of motion, it did result in a significant reduction in pain.
+PROJECT 3 is titled "Determination of Reasons for Distress in Burn-Injured Adults."
 This study will identify reasons behind a burn survivor's distress at various time-points after hospital discharge.
 Results of the study will allow us to better devise and implement interventions to improve the quality of life for burn survivors.